bypasslane/api-code-challenge/README.md

 * An order total should never go below 0

 ## Technical Requirements
-* Your code should have included tests.
-* Your code should be properly linted (include your linter with your code submission).
-* Your code should be well architected: Separation of Concerns, Extendible.
 * Your API should be publicly available for us to test.

 ## Questions